Bio

 Elizabeth Knudson- Composer

-Elizabeth Knudson (b.
-1981) is a Vancouver-based composer, and an Associate of the Canadian Music Centre.
-She holds a Bachelor of Fine Arts degree from Simon Fraser University (2004), where she studied with David MacIntyre, Owen Underhill, Janet Danielson, and Barry Truax, and a Masters degree in Composition from the University of British Columbia (2006), where she studied with Keith Hamel.
+Elizabeth Knudson is a nationally award-winning Vancouver-based composer, and an Associate of the Canadian Music Centre.
+She holds a Bachelor of Fine Arts degree in Music from Simon Fraser University (2004), where she studied composition with David MacIntyre, Owen Underhill, Janet Danielson, and Barry Truax, and a Masters degree in Composition (2006) from the University of British Columbia, where she studied with Keith Hamel.

-Ms. Knudson is currently composer-in-residence of Allegra Chamber Orchestra, an all-female Canadian ensemble (since 2017).
-She has also had works performed by the Vancouver Symphony Orchestra, Victoria Symphony, West Coast Symphony, Vancouver Philharmonic Orchestra, Phoenix Chamber Choir, musica intima, Chor Leoni Men’s Choir, Turning Point Ensemble, soloists Ariel Barnes (cello), and Oliver de Clercq (horn), the RTSH Radio Television Orchestra (Albania), Duo Ahlert & Schwab (Germany), and Music Progressive Quartet (Macedonia), among others.
-Highlights include performances at the Sonic Boom Festival (Vancouver, BC), Open Ears Festival (Kitchener, ON), Baie des Chaleurs International Chamber Music Festival (Dalhousie, NB), and the New Music Festival at California State University (USA), and being guest host of the first international edition of “Making Waves” new music programme (Australia), a programme featuring works by seven Canadian composers.
+Ms. Knudson is currently composer-in-residence of Allegra Chamber Orchestra, an all-female Canadian ensemble, directed by Janna Sailor.
+She has also had works performed by the Vancouver Symphony Orchestra, Victoria Symphony, Vancouver Philharmonic Orchestra, West Coast Symphony, Phoenix Chamber Choir, musica intima, Chor Leoni Men’s Choir, Turning Point Ensemble, soloists Ariel Barnes, and Nadine Deleury (cello), Oliver de Clercq, and Stacey Eliason (horn), the RTSH Radio Television Orchestra (Albania), Duo Ahlert & Schwab (Germany), and Music Progressive Quartet (Macedonia), among others.
+Other highlights include the Sonic Boom Festival (Vancouver, BC), Open Ears Festival (Kitchener, ON), Baie des Chaleurs International Chamber Music Festival (Dalhousie, NB), the New Music Festival at California State University (USA), the International Women’s Brass Festival (Mito City, Japan), and hosting the first international edition of “Making Waves” new music programme (Australia).

-Outside of composing, Elizabeth is a freelance cellist and music instructor, and performs with several local ensembles, including the Syrinx String Quartet.
+Elizabeth enjoys composing for orchestra, chamber ensembles, choir and voice, and collaborating with dance, film, and theatre.
+Outside of composing, she is a freelance cellist and music instructor, and performs with several local ensembles, including the Syrinx String Quartet.
+For the past several years, she has also been studying the sitar, and learning about Indian classical music.

 _____________